yashthipsay/SPEED/README.md

   - Detailed logs are printed for all failures; errors are also broadcast back to the client for UI notification.
 - **Backtesting/Research:**
   - Use the S3 Parquet database for rapid data frame loading and market simulation.

+## Open-Ended Challenge: Architectural Review & Strategy Proposal

+### System Design & Scalability
+The current system is functionality sound, leveraging FastAPI, Celery, and RabbitMQ to decouple services and support asynchronous task execution.
+However, some bottlenecks remain:

+- **(1):** We are not tracking rate-limits for specific exchanges, which can cause rate limit if the number of concurrent operations in a queue are more(like we have during the stress tests).
+This problem was seen for OKX exchange.
+At  scale, this could lead to rate-limit breaches ot IP bans, that could bring a halt in it's working(imagine if users were using it in production).

+- **(2):** Logs and WebSocket responses currently log lengthy ccxt data, which is overwhelming for users.
+Logs should be restructured to show concise, relevant info such as order status, filled quantity, and timestamps.
+Parquet files would also benefit from a flatter schema for simpler analysis.

+- **Note:** This is something that I've not explored on a bigger scale, but we can have a centralized rate-limit handling bucket or cache, which would be managed across the queue.
+Again much research is needed to implement such an algorithm, especially at a larger scale.

+### Error handing and resilience
+To build a resilient system that can recover from failures and maintain state consistency:
+- **(1):** Even if we aren't implementing a centralized caching engine for rate-limiting and other features, we can keep the logging for specific ccxt exceptions like `AuthenticationError`, `RateLimitExceeded`, and `ExchangeNotAvailable`.
+This enables more meaningful feedback and appropriate retry logic.
+- **(2):** WebSocket receive timeouts under high-concurrency can lead to false negatives (e.g., a fill arrives after the client has already timed out).
+To address this:
+   - Increase the WebSocket timeout for slower exchanges (we used 120 s for Deribit).
+   - Retry failed requests automatically, waiting a bit longer each time, so short network or exchange hiccups don’t cause permanent failures.
+   - Ensure the fanout broadcast and client listeners remain in sync by acknowledging “placed” before starting the timer(which is optional but useful sometimes)